 My Story

-My name is Mark, I am 44 years of age, and live in Staffordshire, England.
+I am now in my fifties, and live in Central England.
 Primary Thrombocythaemia was diagnosed in myself after a routine blood test in December 1996.
 The natural thing for me to do was find out as much as I could about this condition, and why I have it.
-My Haematologist (a very nice man) could only tell me what it could do to me and how, by means of drugs, it could be controlled.
+My Haematologist at the time (a very nice man too) could only tell me what it could do to me and how, by means of drugs, it could be controlled.
 The medical profession does not know, or will not say, what the cause is - hence my research.

 The information gathered from the specialists, and on the internet, only served to scare me into a depression, worrying about what could happen if I didn't take the drugs.
 However, I was also worried about what could happen if I did take them, due to the possible side effects.
 The expression 'Between a rock and a hard place' seems very appropriate here.
 My decision was to leave the drugs, and try to find either the root cause and/or a natural solution.